2 new features in Asana to help your team gain clarity and context in the new year

 - You can also star entire projects to prioritize them on your Asana dashboard.

 Need more Asana tips and tricks?

 Asana is a multifaceted task-setting platform that offers many more interesting and useful features.
 That’s why you can always consult the Asana experts from Cloudfresh, who will be happy to tell you about all the hidden features of the task management platform!
 Cloudfresh team is a unique center of expertise for Asana, Google Cloud and Zendesk.
 For these products, we can provide you with the following services:

-Our specialists will help you optimize your IT infrastructure, develop integrations for better system interoperability, and help create completely new structures and processes for your teams, while our support center will provide you with the best customer experience!
+Our Asana consultants will help you optimize your IT infrastructure, develop integrations for better system interoperability, share Asana best practices and help create completely new structures and processes for your teams, while our support center will provide you with the best customer experience!